 The execution of the nested plan starts with the \texttt{ParameterLookup} operators.
-The tuples returned by these operators are the input of \texttt{Projection} operators, which ensure that each downstream operator gets the expected input in a similar manner as before.
-Specifically, the network partitioning data is an input a \texttt{RowScan} operator that returns a tuple at a time to the \texttt{LocalHistogram} and \texttt{LocalPartitioning} operators.
-After the histogram calculation is finished, the \texttt{LocalPartitioning} consumes both the input data and the calculated histogram to calculate the necessary prefixes inside a partition.
-It then performs the actual data partitioning.
-The corresponding partitioned data is concatenated with the network bits that the \texttt{MpiExchange} has removed, using a \texttt{CartesianProduct}.
-Finally, the $\langle\varname{networkPartitionID},\varname{localPartitionID},\varname{partitionData}\rangle$ tri\-ples are the input to \texttt{NestedMap} operator, which executes the final aggregation for each input partition.
+The tuples returned by these operators are passed to \texttt{Projection} operators, which ensure that each downstream operator gets the correct input.
+Specifically, the network partitioning data are passed to a \texttt{RowScan} operator that returns a tuple at a time to the \texttt{LocalHistogram} and \texttt{LocalPartitioning} operators.
+After the histogram calculation, the \texttt{LocalPartitioning} consumes both the input data and the calculated histogram to calculate the necessary prefixes inside a partition.
+It then performs the data partitioning.
+The corresponding partitioned data is concatenated with the network bits that the \texttt{MpiExchange} removed, using a \texttt{CartesianProduct}.
+Lastly, the $\langle\varname{networkPartitionID}, \varname{localPartitionID}$, \\ $\varname{partitionData}\rangle$ tri\-ples are the input to \texttt{NestedMap} operator, which executes the final aggregation for each input partition.

-To perform the final aggregation, we first have to restore the original keys in a similar manner as we did in the join algorithm after the hash build and probe phase.
-Therefore, we project on the tuples returned by the \texttt{ParameterLookup} and forward the local partition data to the \texttt{RowScan} operator, which returns individual tuples to the \texttt{ParametrizedMap} operator.
-The \texttt{ParametrizedMap}, after getting each tuple and the bits that were removed in the network partitioning phase, performs the decompression and each tuple to a \texttt{ReduceByKey} operator, which aggregates the data per local partition.

-Afterwards, we materialize the output tuples of the \texttt{ReduceByKey} operator with a \texttt{MaterializeRowVector} operator.
-Like in the distributed hash join case, we finish the plan with the \texttt{RowScan} operators that remove nesting levels or the \texttt{MaterializeRowVector} operators that should end every nested plan.
-However, unlike before, we have to post-aggregate the data that comes from every nested plan, such as the local partitioning.
-Therefore, between every \texttt{RowScan} and \texttt{MaterializeRowVector} operator at the end of the plan, we insert a \texttt{ReduceByKey} operator.
-Finally, the individual results from the workers return to the driver where we have to perform a final post-aggregation of all results received.
+To perform the final aggregation, we first have to restore the original keys as we did in the join algorithm after the hash build and probe phase.
+The difference now is that we have to restore the full keys using the \texttt{ParametrizedMap} operator before we forward each tuple to a \texttt{ReduceByKey} operator, which aggregates the data per local partition.
+Afterward, we materialize the output tuples of the \texttt{ReduceByKey} operator with a \texttt{MaterializeRowVector} operator.
+Like in the distributed hash join case, we finish the plan with the \texttt{RowScan} operators that remove nesting levels of the \texttt{MaterializeRowVector} operators that should end every nested plan.
+Finally, the individual results from the workers return to the driver.